Bunny Drop: Appearances in other media

 Rin and Daikichi appear in a downloadable content pack for the PlayStation Vita game Touch My Katamari, which was released in Japan on May 24, 2012.

 Reception

 About.com's Deb Aoki praised the first volume for its "heartfelt drama and slice-of-life comedy", uncluttered artwork, storytelling, and the relationship between Daikichi and Rin.
 She notes that the artwork is a bit plain and simple.
 Danielle Leigh's also praised the art and the parent and child pair, calling the relationship moving and amusing.
 Comicsworthreading.com's Johanna Carlson commended the realism of Daikichi's character, as if he were an actual Japanese single father.
 She rated the first volume as one of the best manga of 2010.
 Carlson expressed appreciation for the small moments where Daikichi learns what it is to be a parent and states the series is unique to the manga market.
 The manga was a candidate for the 2011 Eisner Award in the Best U.S. Edition of International Material—Asia category.

+However, the manga's ending where Daikichi and Rin enter into a romantic relationship was generally negatively received, with many preferring to ignore the events not included by in the animated or film adaptation.